Adaptive Compute-and-Forward with Lattice Codes Over Algebraic Integers: Introduction

-The idea of using different sets of algebraic integers for compute-and-forward was first proposed independently in \cite{Vazquez-Castro14} and \cite{huangITW14}.
+The idea of using different sets of algebraic integers for compute-and-forward was first proposed independently in \cite{Vazquez-Castro14, huangITW14}.
 In \cite{Vazquez-Castro14}, Vazquez-Castro uses finite constellations carved from some rings of imaginary quadratic integers which also form Euclidean domains (hence PIDs) for compute-and-forward.
 In \cite{huangITW14}, instead of being confined in Euclidean domains or PIDs, we go beyond PIDs and construct lattices over rings of imaginary quadratic integers for compute-and-forward.
-However, their goodness has not been shown and the idea of adaptively choosing the rings of integers was only vaguely mentioned in \cite{huangITW14}.
+However, their goodness have not been shown and the idea of adaptively choosing the rings of integers was only vaguely mentioned in \cite{huangITW14}.
 This paper contributes to the literature by proving the optimality of the proposed lattices, and hence, deriving the achievable information rates with lattices over imaginary quadratic integers.
+The result of this paper also hints at why establishing converses or capacity results for compute-and-forward problems is difficult as they must allow for the possibility of \textit{many} rings of integers, not just Gaussian or Eisenstein integers.